swiftlang/swift-evolution/proposals/0424-custom-isolation-checking-for-serialexecutor.md

 ### Do not provide customization points, and just hardcode DispatchQueue handling

-Alternatively, we could harcode detecting dispatch queues and triggering `dispatchPrecondition` from within the Swift runtime.
+Alternatively, we could hardcode detecting dispatch queues and triggering `dispatchPrecondition` from within the Swift runtime.

 This is not a good direction though, as our goal is to have the concurrency runtime be less attached to Dispatch and allow Swift to handle each and every execution environment equally well.
 As such, introducing necessary hooks as official and public API is the way to go here.

-## Revisions
-- 1.0
-  - initial revision